 Ever wanted to try the popular Southern dish poke sallet, often called "poke salad"?
 I'm a native of the rural United States and am here to show you how to detoxify and prepare this delicious dish.

-Foraging for edible wild plants is very enjoyable way of gathering food for free, getting healthy and enjoying the countryside.
+Foraging for edible wild plants is a very enjoyable way of gathering food for free, getting healthy and enjoying the countryside.

 Wild onion grass is edible, and so is wild garlic.
-They are not poisonous, they have a pleasant oniony-garlicky taste and, as weeds, they are easy to grow.
+They are not poisonous, they have a pleasant oniony-garlicky taste, and, as weeds, they are easy to grow.
 Learn how to identify, pick, and cook these wild, free plants.

 There is controversy over the safety of eating daylilies.
 This article tells you why and helps you make informed decisions about whether you should eat this flower.